microsoft/mu_tiano_platforms/Platforms/QemuQ35Pkg/Docs/Development/debugging.md

 Launch terminal application such as Putty or Tera Term to connect to `<port number>` you set when [launching QEMU](#Boot-to-OS) at `127.0.0.1` through raw TCP/IP protocol.

+Note:

-Note that one needs to release this console in order for the KD to attach.
+- One needs to release this console in order for the KD to attach.
+- Some terminal software would enable "local line editing" for raw connection, this needs to be turned off to prevent garbage keystrokes.